 The name “Chuck Lucas” is synonymous with excellence in Air Force journalism.
 No wonder - he was the consumate pro when it came to the printed word.

 As a young reporter for his hometown newspaper before he joined the Air Force in 1948, and then as an active duty PA who somehow also managed to juggle off-duty jobs as a part-time staff writer and copy editor for the St Louis Post-Dispatch and the Washington Post, Chuck learned the newspaper business from the ground up.
-That experience paid dividends for the Air Force, paving the way for his very productive and prolific six year stint as editor of the Air Force New Service News Service at the Pentagon.
+That experience paid dividends for the Air Force, paving the way for his very productive and prolific six year stint as editor of the Air Force News Service at the Pentagon.

 His 24-year Air Force career, filled with increasingly challenging public affairs assignments, was followed by another 20 years in the Veterans Administration News Division, where Chuck became the first public affairs officer in the VA’s Department of Veterans Benefits.